 After each task on the BBC’s The Apprentice, the two teams come to the boardroom to be grilled by Alan Sugar.

-Perhaps it’s to sound more formal or respectful.
-Perhaps it’s when we don’t know whether to use I or me.
-Either way, the misuse of reflexive pronouns is grating for grammar pedants and straight-talkers alike.
+There’s also the possibility it avoids choosing between I and me.
+Either way, the misuse of reflexive pronouns can be grating for grammar pedants and straight-talkers alike.

 So here’s a quick guide to speak both more correctly and normally, and therefore sound less pretentious and more honest.

 Use myself when referring back to yourself (ie. when it’s reflexive).
 It’s when we are both the subject and the object.
 For example:

 - I promised myself not to burn it again

 Here’s a reminder of subject and object pronouns:

 In normal situations like in the video, we should use I or me, depending on whether we’re the subject or object.
 If you’re unsure which to use, replace I or me with he/she or him/her, and see which one sounds best.
 If it’s he/she go with I, and if it’s him/her go with me.

 So here’s how the contestants could better impress Baron Sugar: